3a4oT/Texture/docs/BinaryDistribution.md

 - ASImageNode, ASNetworkImageNode, ASMultiplexImageNode
 - ASTextNode2 (modern, performant text rendering)
 - ASButtonNode, ASControlNode
-- ASVideoNode, ASVideoPlayerNode (video support)
 - ASCollectionNode, ASTableNode, ASPagerNode
 - All layout specs (ASStackLayoutSpec, ASInsetLayoutSpec, etc.)

 **Framework Integration:**
-- Photos framework support (PHAsset, PHImageManager)
 - PINRemoteImage integration (image downloading/caching)
-- **IGListKit integration (Objective-C API only)**
+- IGListKit integration (Objective-C API only)

 **Why These Are Included:**
+- Core functionality that works via SPM
-- Used by 90%+ of Texture apps
+- Used by most Texture apps
-- Core functionality most apps need
-- Video and photos are very common

-#### Not Included (Use Source Distribution)
+- Available from Swift code

+#### Not Available (SPM Limitations - Both Binary and Source)

+**ASVideoNode, ASVideoPlayerNode (Video Support):**
+- ❌ Not accessible from Swift via SPM
+- Wrapped in `#if AS_USE_VIDEO` preprocessor directive
+- Classes not exported in Swift module interface
+- **Migration path:** Use CocoaPods/Carthage, or Objective-C .m files

 **ASMapNode (MapKit Integration):**
-- Only ~10% of apps display maps
-- Adds 100-200KB to binary
-- Requires linking MapKit.framework + CoreLocation.framework
+- ❌ Not accessible from Swift via SPM
+- Wrapped in `#if AS_USE_MAPKIT` preprocessor directive
+- Classes not exported in Swift module interface
+- **Migration path:** Use CocoaPods/Carthage, or Objective-C .m files

+**Photos Framework Integration:**
+- ❌ Partially accessible from Swift via SPM
+- Some helpers wrapped in `#if AS_USE_PHOTOS`
-- **Migration path:** Use source distribution with MapKit trait
+- **Migration path:** Use CocoaPods/Carthage, or Objective-C .m files

 **AssetsLibrary:**
-- Deprecated in iOS 9.0 (2015)
+- ❌ Deprecated in iOS 9.0 (2015)
-- Fully replaced by Photos framework (iOS 8+)
-- Binary targets iOS 14+ (2020)
+- ❌ Not available via SPM
-- **Migration path:** Use Photos framework APIs instead
+- **Migration path:** Use Photos framework via CocoaPods/Carthage

 **Old TextNode:**
-- Legacy text rendering engine
+- ❌ Legacy text rendering engine
-- Slower than TextNode2
-- Less features than TextNode2
+- Removed in favor of TextNode2
-- **Migration path:** Use TextNode2 (default in binary)
+- **Migration path:** Use TextNode2 (default)

 **TextureIGListKitExtensions (Swift API):**
+- ✅ Available in source distribution only
 - Modern Swift API for IGListKit
-- Source distribution only
-- **Migration path:** See IGListKit Integration Differences section
+- **Migration path:** Use source distribution with IGListKit trait

 ---